A dry toilet solution to flushing away fresh water.

 -

-You’ll need to wait about 28 seconds between flushes — that’s how long it takes for the piston system to complete its cycle.
+That’s how long it takes for the piston system to complete its cycle.
 Once the motor stops running, the toilet is ready to be used again.

 Note: The toilet cannot be used while flushing.
 A pressure sensor in the seat prevents the piston from activating if someone is sitting, helping avoid accidents.